cyberbotics/webots-doc/guide/tutorial-3-appearance-15-minutes.md

 There are three types of light nodes: the DirectionalLight, the [PointLight](../reference/pointlight.md) and the [SpotLight](../reference/spotlight.md).
 A [DirectionalLight](../reference/directionallight.md) simulates a light which is infinitely far (ex: the sun), a [PointLight](../reference/pointlight.md) simulates light emitted from a single point (ex: a light bulb), and a [SpotLight](../reference/spotlight.md) simulates a conical light (ex: a flashlight).
 Each type of light node can cast shadows.
-You can find their complete documentation in the `Reference Manual`.
+You can find their complete documentation in the [Reference Manual](../reference/nodes-and-api-functions.md).

 <!-- -->